smiranda/rl1k-dev/rl1k.md

  * The main resources you have to manage are your health, your sanity and your age.

 ### Health
-The health mechanic will be pretty standard: If you get hit, you loose health.
+The health mechanic will be pretty standard: If you get hit, you lose health.
 If you drink a potion or rest, you regain health.

 ### Sanity
 Sanity is a measure of your mental well being, and it's a resource you'll have to gamble in order to progress in the game, e.g.: